yaseenkady/tree.pro/raw/4_digestive/lipid/hyperlipidemia_type_2a.md

 Genome LDLR

 Common

 (1 in 500 people.)

 # >

+Serum that is clear

 Hyperlipidemia type 2

-Clear serum